 There are three ways in which cannabis mitigates the need for high doses of opioids.
 First, it interacts with the CB1 receptor to boost mood.
 Second, because it activates the CB1 receptor, it promotes increased communication to the opioid receptor — a synergistic relationship.
 Thirdly, it increases the body’s ability to reduce its own pain through naturally increased opioid production.

 While researchers continue to get to the bottom of the opioid-cannabis relationship, there is already evidence that cannabis is helping to fight the opioid epidemic in states with legal access to cannabis.
-It’s still early days, but the statistics strongly suggest that “broader access to medical cannabis facilitates substitution of cannabis for powerful and addictive opioids.”
+It’s still early days, but statistics strongly suggest that increased legalization will reduce the need for heavy duty opioid prescriptions.

-A study released — published in the Journal of Health Economics (2014) — certainly suggests states with legal access to medical cannabis are associated with lower rate of mortality from overdose.
+A study released — published in the Journal of Health Economics (2014) — certainly suggests states with legal access to medical cannabis are associated with a lower rate of mortality from overdose.
 Certainly, the relationship between cannabis regulation and overdose needs more investigation.
 This study, however, gives good evidence that cannabis partners with opioids on killing pain.
 If patients require lower doses of oxycodone, and cannabis helps to mitigate the risk of addiction, perhaps its why fewer patients are dying.
 As always, further research is needed to approve these theories and claims.